Reference Guide

 The IRS recognizes specific categories of real estate activity when evaluating Real Estate Professional Status claims and material participation.
 Understanding these categories helps you track your hours accurately and ensures your activity log aligns with what auditors expect to see.

-Below is a comprehensive reference for each category: what it covers, common examples of qualifying activities, and typical time ranges to help you estimate hours accurately.
+Below is a complete reference for each category: what it covers, common examples of qualifying activities, and typical time ranges to help you estimate hours accurately.
+These categories align with the activity types recognized under IRS Publication 527 and IRC Section 469.

 01